Spotlight On Elvis’ Most Sexy Co-Stars!

 JAILHOUSE ROCK (1957)

-Sadly enough, Judy Tyler died very young at the age of 24 (before the premiere of Jailhouse Rock), and pubicity photos of her are very hard to find.
-Apart from the ones she did for Jailhouse Rock, only one earlier photoshoot (for Bop Girl Goes Calypso) captured her beauty, but these photos are nearly impossible to locate in a decent quality.
+Sadly, Judy Tyler died at the age of 24 (before the premiere of Jailhouse Rock), and pubicity photos of her are very hard to find.
+Apart from the ones she did for Jailhouse Rock, only one earlier photoshoot (for Bop Girl Goes Calypso) captured her beauty, but these photos are very hard to locate in a decent quality.

 What we have below are a very sexy photo of Judy hooking herself up (left) in a classic Pin-Up manner, plus a cropped publicity shot for Bop Girl Goes Calypso (to the right).
 But the most eyecatching photo is the one in the middle with a very natural looking Judy in 1955 (when she appeared on stage in the musical Pipe Dream).